sgtcoolguy/axway-open-docs/content/en/docs/appc/AMPLIFY_Appcelerator_Services/AMPLIFY_Appcelerator_Services_Guide/Appcelerator_Analytics/_index.md

 6. Drag two or more custom events from the left column to the right column.
 Enter the name of an event in the Custom Events text field to filter available events by name.

-    To get custom events to appear on this list, you must build your application and trigger each event to ensure that the events are registered with the analytics engine.
+    {{% alert title="⚠️ Warning" color="primary" %}}To get custom events to appear on this list, you must build your application and trigger each event to ensure that the events are registered with the analytics engine.{{% /alert %}}
 7. To re-order an event, drag its reorder control up or down in the event list.
 Keep in mind that the order of the events you include is significant in terms of how the event funnel data is analyzed and presented.

 8. Remove an event by clicking the '**X**'  next to its name.